mfrachet/acodingdance/src/posts/the-n-props-syndrome/index.md

 The API is not clear and the consumer doesn't know which element is affected by the `size` prop.

-Also, this made me realize that both a line and a media can have a size, independently.
+Also, this made me realize that a line and a media can have different sizes in the same placeholder and this is actually not possible to differentiate them.

 We can imagine solving this issue by adding a `lineSize` and a `mediaSize` props but this will lead us to add another piece of complexity to the existing API that is already bloated enough.